On the independent set sequence of a tree: Proofs

 \subsection{Proofs of Theorems \ref{thm-random-tree-dec-tail} and \ref{thm-random-tree-inc-head}}

-Theorem \ref{thm-MT} hinged on the observation that if every independent set of size $k$ has more than $k$ extensions to an independent set of size $k+1$, then $i_k \leq i_{k+1}$.
-For Theorem \ref{thm-random-tree-inc-head} we modify this to: if all but a vanishing proportion of independent sets of size $k$ have more than $k$ extensions to an independent set of size $k+1$, then $i_k \leq i_{k+1}$.
-Theorem \ref{thm-random-tree-dec-tail} depends on a similar statement, that if all but a vanishing proportion of independent sets of size $k$ have fewer than $k$ extensions to an independent set of size $k+1$, then $i_k \geq i_{k+1}$.
+Theorem \ref{thm-MT} hinged on the identity (\ref{counting-edges}), which allows us to deduce that if every independent set of size $k$ has more than $k$ extensions to an independent set of size $k+1$, then $i_k \leq i_{k+1}$.
+For Theorem \ref{thm-random-tree-inc-head} we modify this to: if all but a vanishing proportion of independent sets of size $k$ have more than $k$ extensions to an independent set of size $k+1$, then a.a.s. $i_k \leq i_{k+1}$.
+Theorem \ref{thm-random-tree-dec-tail} depends on a similar statement, that if all but a vanishing proportion of independent sets of size $k$ have fewer than $k$ extensions to an independent set of size $k+1$, then a.a.s. $i_k \geq i_{k+1}$.
 In Section \ref{sec-setup} below we make these ideas precise.
 In Section \ref{sec-analysis} we do the necessary analysis on the inequalities presented in Section \ref{sec-setup}.
-In Section \ref{sec-mtt} we use the Matrix Tree Theorem to establish a key identity used throughout.
+In Section \ref{sec-mtt} we use the Matrix Tree Theorem to establish (\ref{eq-enkt}), the key identity used throughout.